Tuition and Bill Payment Information

 In Person or Mailed

 All checks, money orders, or postal notes should be made payable to "University of Maryland."
-The student's University ID number must be written on the front of the check.
+The student's University ID number must be written on the front.